MHickey2/EssenChelle-Oils/README.md

 ### 9. Contact Page     <a name="contactpage"></a>
  A contact form is included so that the user can send a message to the company.
 This will aid communication between the user and the EssenChelle Oil Co. this could include queries on the sales process, more information on specific properties of products or questions in relation to delivery issues.
 When a message is sent a confirmation email will be sent to the message sender.
-You do not have to be logged in to make an enquiry, as those who send a message could be a potential customer and it would be important to ensure the communication lines are open for all users.
-The contact page has a map showing the location of the Company(which is a fictional address, although it is an ecommerce business, it allows customers to know their proximity to the base of operations, and it may be useful later on for special events organised by the company ie market research activities) It will also help customers to determine the cost of delivery, as some of the cost will be effected by the distance for delivery.
+You do not have to be a logged in user to make an enquiry, as an unregistered user who wishes to send a message could be a potential customer and it would be important to ensure the communication lines are open for everyone.
+The contact page has a map showing the location of the Company(which is a fictional address.
+Although it is an ecommerce business, this map allows customers to know their proximity to the base of operations, and it may be useful later on for special events organised by the company ie market research activities) It will also help customers to determine the cost of delivery, as some of the cost will be effected by the distance for delivery.
 Although contact details can be found in the footer, it is also included on the contact page for convenience sake.

 <br>